hmail/H-Mail/readme.md

 * 413 - The message exceeded the maximum size the server accpets
 * 404 - The recipient does not exist on the server
 * 401 - You have been banned from the server (optional: speicify contact information)
 * 429 - You sent too many mails in a short time.
-You can ry again later.
+You can retry again later.
 * 507 - The recipient is out of space.
-You can ry again later.
+You can retry again later.
 * 426 - Server only recives messages over HTTPS.

 ### Getting a list of mails for an account